Crimes That Will Prevent You From Receiving U.S. Citizenship

 Need Professional Help?
 Talk to a Lawyer.

-If you are a green card holder applying for U.S. citizenship through the process known as naturalization, one important question will be whether you have ever been prosecuted for a crime.
-Although not every crime creates an outright bar to receiving U.S. citizenship, some do; while others will raise serious questions about the applicant’s good moral character.
+If you are a green card holder applying for U.S. citizenship through the process known as naturalization, one important question will be whether you have ever been arrested for, charged with, or convicted of a crime.
+Although not every crime creates an outright bar to receiving U.S. citizenship, some do, while others will raise serious questions about whether you have the necessary good moral character.

 You will need to see an immigration attorney for a full check of your record and what it means in immigration law terms.
 To give you an idea of what your attorney will need to analyze, this article offers a brief overview of the most serious crimes that will permanently bar a person from citizenship and the various other crimes that will block or delay qualifying for citizenship.

 When we talk about “crimes” in this article, we aren’t referring only to crimes committed in the United States.
 A criminal record from overseas counts as well, unless it’s an instance where a refugee or asylee was a victim of inappropriate government prosecution.

 If you have ever been convicted of one of the following, you are permanently denied U.S. citizenship:

 - murder, or

 - an aggravated felony (if the conviction was after November 29, 1990).

 These bars are automatic.
 In other words, the U.S. Citizenship and Immigration Services (USCIS) officer who interviews you and reviews your citizenship application will have no choice but to deny your application for naturalization.